shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step6.md

     You can compare with the older logs by highlighting a region of the bar chart above the Logs List that corresponds to logs before you added the User-Agent Parser.
 You'll see that the **OS**, **Browser**, and **Device** facets are empty.
 Reset the time range to **Past 15 minutes** using the time range selector.
 The **URL Path** facet will fill up again.

-So far, you've created a pipeline that extracts attributes using the Grok Parser, enriches logs with an official Status based on categorized HTTP status codes, and enriches the logs with parsed URL and User-Agent attributes.
-At this point, you can say that the logs are processed and ready for <a href="https://docs.datadoghq.com/logs/explorer/analytics/" target="_blank">analytics</a>, <a href="https://docs.datadoghq.com/monitors/monitor_types/log/" target="_blank">monitors</a>, <a href="https://docs.datadoghq.com/dashboards/widgets/log_stream/" target="_blank">dashboarding</a>, etc. But let's do some advanced processing to leverage the Patterns feature in Logs.
+You've succesfully created a custom pipeline that extracts attributes using the Grok Parser, enriches logs with an official Status based on categorized HTTP status codes, and enriches the logs with parsed URL and User-Agent attributes.
+The logs are processed and are ready for <a href="https://docs.datadoghq.com/logs/explorer/analytics/" target="_blank">analytics</a>, <a href="https://docs.datadoghq.com/monitors/monitor_types/log/" target="_blank">monitors</a>, <a href="https://docs.datadoghq.com/dashboards/widgets/log_stream/" target="_blank">dashboarding</a>, etc. As a final step, let's compare the logs processed by the custom pipeline with those processed by the Apache Integration Pipeline.